RonLeader/Software-Testing-2021-USTH/DaoTrongLeThai/Chapter3/Exercise-3.10.md

 **Replace each occurrence of a set with a list in the JUnit theory removeThenAddDoesNotChangeSet.
 Is the resulting theory valid or invalid?
 How many of the tests that pass the precondition also pass the postcondition?
 Explain**

-The resulting theory is invalid because order matters in lists.
-When we remove then add an element back, its position in the list could have been changed and thus, the list is different.

-The the three test cases, just one can pass the test.

-Conclusion: The JUnit theory fails.
 ```Java
 import org.junit.*;
 import org.junit.runner.RunWith;